Getting Away With It - This American Life

-Stories of people breaking the rules fully, completely and with no bad consequences.
+People breaking the rules fully, completely, and with no bad consequences.
 Some justify this by saying they’re doing it for others, or for a greater good.
 Some really don’t care.
-And, unlike the mealy weaklings you usually hear on this program: None of these wrongdoers seem regretful about what they’ve done in the slightest.
+And, unlike the mealy weaklings you usually hear on this program: none of these wrongdoers seem regretful about what they’ve done.

 Prologue